jeslipriya/ESG-REPORT-AUTOMATION/README.md

 ## Project Overview

 This project automates the ESG (Environmental, Social, and Governance) compliance process for IT companies using UiPath.
-It enables authorities to upload ESG data in various formats (Excel, PDF, CSV), validates the data against dynamic rules, and generates automated reports, summaries, and dashboards - all integrated with AI and cloud technologies.
+It enables authorities to upload ESG data in various formats (Excel, PDF), validates the data against dynamic rules, and generates automated reports, summaries, and dashboards - all integrated with AI and cloud technologies.

 No hardcoding.
 No manual work.
 100% dynamic and scalable.